PrzemyslawSwiderski/PrzemyslawSwiderski.github.io/pages/posts/aws-summit-2025/content.md

 There was also a fun trivia segment that tested our AWS knowledge.
 There were 12 questions, which as mentioned should be similar to an exam ones.

-I finished at **11** place (out of about 30), so it went much better than my free kick shooting game :smile:.
+I finished at **11** place (out of about 30), so it went much better than my free kick shooting game 😄.

 ![Trivia Results](triviaRes.jpg)